psx95/learning-go/concurrency/channels.md

 This blocking behavior is what allows channels to synchronize goroutines and help them communicate with each other.

 **NOTE 2**
-Channels in Go can have nil values, an uninintialised channel variable has the value `nil`.
+Channels in Go can have nil values, an un-initialized channel variable has the value `nil`.
 If a message is sent to a nil channel, the Go application panics.

 #### Looping with Channels